Sage-Bionetworks-IT/agora-infra-v3/README.md

 # AWS CDK app

-AWS CDK app for deploying Agora.
+A Github template using the AWS CDK to create an ECS infrastructure project for deploying Agora.

 # Prerequisites

 AWS CDK projects require some bootstrapping before synthesis or deployment.
 Please review the [bootstapping documentation](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap) before development.

+> [!Note]
+> Sage IT deploys this CDK bootstrap upon creation of every AWS account in our AWS Organization.

 # Dev Container